kying18/jet-topics/README.md

 Different variables are located in the `config.py` file, where you can toggle parameters or adjust labels.

+Once the MCMC has been run and substructures obtained, one can also derive the modiciation plots by running `modification.py`.

 ## Samples

 Along with the code, we also provide sample dijet and photon+jet histograms in proton-proton and heavy-ion collisions which can be used as an example to run the code.
 The sample histograms are provided in the `data` folder.
 There is currently one file `pt80100.csv`, representing the PYQUEN data between `80<pT<100 GeV`.
 To run the code in its current form, the csv files containing the sample histograms should be saved in the the `data` directory.